MikeYatsenko/kottans-backend/README.md

 - PUT, add new info about pet's health, response will be status 200.
 - PUT, assign a pet to a particular doctor, response will be status 200.
 - PUT, register an appointment for a pet, response will be status 200.
+## Task 8.
+Design Patterns — done
+What I, as a beginner, understood about design patterns: it's a general concept for solving a particular problem that will need to be further adjusted to the needs of your code.
+The pattern is usually described through:
+- class structures that make up the solution.
+- an example in programming language.
+- implementation features in various contexts.
+- links to other patterns.

+For Python, as for a highly developed language, a large number of patterns are compiled, presented in one of the articles in the assignment.

+The course, which was presented in the task, initially defines common approaches to software design using a browser as an example.
+After this, teacher explaine us about the UCL which can be used for object-oriented analysis and design and OCL (declarative language describing rules applying to UCL).
+The course further explains the approaches to using patterns in OOP and and decisions about choosing the necessary patterns.